King Leonardo and His Short Subjects: Later appearances

-After King Leonardo and his Short Subjects ended, one season of new segments of "The King and Odie" and "The Hunter" continued to be produced and aired on Total TV's Tennessee Tuxedo and His Tales, which premiered in 1963.
+After King Leonardo and his Short Subjects ended, one season of new segments of "The King and Odie" and "The Hunter" continued to be produced and aired on Total TV's Tennessee Tuxedo and His Tales from September 1963 to March 1964.
 The following year, Total TV launched its most popular series, Underdog.
 When Underdog premiered in 1964, it featured repeats of The Hunter, while The Hunter's former spot on the Tennessee Tuxedo program was filled by repeats of Tooter Turtle.

 In reruns, Total Television shorts often have been packaged alongside Jay Ward cartoons.
 Despite similar limited-animation styles, they were two separate studios.
 The animation for both studios was done by a small startup company called Gamma Productions; hence, the similar "look."

-King Leonardo, despite its earlier episodes repackaged for syndication as The King and Odie during the mid-1960s, never attained the popularity of Total Television's other series, Underdog and Tennessee Tuxedo, and is rarely seen on television today.
+King Leonardo, despite having its earlier episodes repackaged for syndication as The King and Odie during the mid-1960s, never attained the popularity of Total Television's other series and is rarely seen on television today.
 Beginning in 2006, the Black Family Channel aired this show on its BFC Kids TV programming block until the channel's demise a year later.
 The characters of this show were also featured in an eight-issue comic book produced by Dell Comics and Gold Key.
+Currently, select episodes of The King & Odie, The Hunter, and Tooter Turtle are showcased as part of a 1996 Underdog syndication package distributed by Golden Books, which currently airs on MeTV Toons.